AIAssistedLearningLab/AIALWebsite/_pages/home.md

 permalink: /
 ---

+# Welcome to the AI Assisted Learning Lab

 This lab works at the intersection of Artificial Intelligence and education to design AI-enabled learning technologies with the goal of improving access to quality education for a diverse range of students.

 To that end, we are working on the following projects